chintalokeshdev-8/aarogyadatha/MAINTENANCE.md

 ## 1. Cloud Hosting & Backend (Firebase)

-medibridge is built on Firebase, which offers a pay-as-you-go pricing model (Blaze Plan) after a generous free tier (Spark Plan).
+arogyadhatha is built on Firebase, which offers a pay-as-you-go pricing model (Blaze Plan) after a generous free tier (Spark Plan).
 For a new application, it is likely that you will remain within the free tier for some time.

 #### a.
 Spark Plan (Free Tier)
 For low-to-moderate traffic, your costs could be **₹0**.
 The free tier includes: